The valuation theory of deeply ramified fields and its connection with defect extensions: Semitame, deeply ramified and rdr fields

-\begin{lemma} Fix any extension of $v$ from $K$ to $\tilde{K}$, and let $(K^r,v)$ be the respective absolute ramification field of $(K,v)$.
-If $(K^r,v)$ is a gdr field, then so is $(K,v)$, and if $(K^r,v)$ is a semitame field, then so is $(K,v)$. \end{lemma} \begin{proof} Assume that $(K^r,v)$ is a gdr field and hence an independent defect field by Proposition~\ref{gdr->id}.
-By parts 1) and 2) of Lemma~\ref{basprop}, $(vK^r)_{vp}$ is $p$-divisible and $K^r v$ is perfect.
-Since $vK^r/vK$ has no $p$-torsion and $K^rv|Kv$ is separable, it follows that $(vK)_{vp}$ is $p$-divisible and $Kv$ is perfect.
-From Proposition~\ref{idfKK^r} we know that $(K,v)$ is an independent defect field.
-Part 1) of Proposition~\ref{chardr2} now shows that $(K,v)$ is a gdr field.
+\begin{lemma} Fix any extension of $v$ from $K$ to $\tilde{K}$, and let $(K^r,v)$ be the corresponding absolute ramification field of $(K,v)$.
+If $(K^r,v)$ is an rdr field, then so is $(K,v)$, and if $(K^r,v)$ is a semitame field, then so is $(K,v)$. \end{lemma} \begin{proof} Assume that $(K^r,v)$ is an rdr field and hence an independent defect field by Proposition~\ref{rdr->id}.
+By Lemmas~\ref{basprop1} and~\ref{basprop2}, $(vK^r)_{vp}$ is $p$-divisible and $\erf(K^r,v)$ is perfect.
+Since $vK^r/vK$ has no $p$-torsion, it follows that $(vK)_{vp}$ is $p$-divisible.
+From Lemma~\ref{Krw|Kwsep} we infer that the extension $\erf(K^r,v)\,|\,\erf(K,v)$ is separable, so $\erf(K,v)$ is perfect.
+We set $K':=K(\zeta_p)\subseteq K^r$ as before.
+From Proposition~\ref{idfKK^r} we conclude that $(K',v)$ is an independent defect field.
+Hence by definition, the same holds for $(K,v)$.
+Proposition~\ref{chardr2} now shows that $(K,v)$ is an rdr field.

 Now assume that $(K^r,v)$ is a semitame field.
-Then by part 1) of Theorem~\ref{connprop}, $(K^r,v)$ is a gdr field, hence so is $(K,v)$.
-Since $vK^r$ is $p$-divisible and the order of every element in $vK^r/vK$ is coprime to $p$, also $vK$ is $p$-divisible.
+Then by Theorem~\ref{connprop}, $(K^r,v)$ is an rdr field, hence so is $(K,v)$.
+Since $vK^r$ is $p$-divisible and $vK^r/vK$ has no $p$-torsion, also $vK$ is $p$-divisible.
 Hence by definition, $(K^r,v)$ is a semitame field. \end{proof}

-\begin{lemma} Assume that $(K,v)$ is a henselian gdr field of mixed characteristic and $(L|K,v)$ is a finite extension.
-Then the following assertions hold. \sn 1) If $[L:K]=[Lv:Kv]$, then also $(L,v)$ is a gdr field. \sn 2) Take a prime $q$ different from $p$.
-Assume that $L=K(a)$ with $a^q\in K$, $va\notin vK$ and $q=(vL:vK)$.
-Then also $(L,v)$ is a gdr field. \end{lemma} \begin{proof} We assume that $(K,v)$ is a gdr field of mixed characteristic with residue characteristic $p>0$.
-If $(L|K,v)$ is an algebraic extension, then it is also of mixed characteristic with residue characteristic $p$, and like $(K,v)$, it satisfies (DRvp).
-Hence by part 3) of Lemma~\ref{OK/pOK}, $(L,v)$ will be a gdr field once (\ref{OK/pOKeq}) is surjective.